There’s nothing like celebrating the holiday season at Disneyland!

 3. Take Advantage of Disney PhotoPass

 Between the Christmas tree, beautiful decorations, and opportunities to meet Santa, you’ll want to get some great family photos.
-Many favorite characters will also be in holiday costumes throughout both parks for great photo opps and spreading festive cheer.
+Many favorite characters will also be in holiday costumes (a new holiday spin on their 70th Celebration attire) throughout both parks for great photo opps and spreading festive cheer.

 4. Splurge on Disneyland Christmas Treats